adap/flower/doc/source/quickstart_mxnet.rst

             metrics.update(label, outputs)
         return metrics.get_name_value()

-After defining the training and testing of a MXNet machine learning model, we use the functions for the Flower clients.
+After defining the training and testing of a MXNet machine learning model, we use these functions to implement a Flower client.

 The Flower clients will use a simple Sequential model: